datagrok/modular-git-hooks/README.md

 ## License

 Copyright 2014 [Michael F. Lamb](http://datagrok.org).
-This software is released under the terms of the [GNU General Public License](http://www.gnu.org/licenses/gpl.html), version 3.
+This software is released under the terms of the [GNU General Public License](http://www.gnu.org/licenses/gpl.html), version 3 or any later version.